ihsaan-ullah/fair-universe/README.md

 }
 ```

-## Errors
+## Logger
-`errors.py` consists of a class which is responsible for showing errors and warnings.
+`logger.py` consists of a class which is responsible for showing warning, error and success messages.

-## Checks
+## Checker
-`checks.py` consists of a class which is responsible for checking data members at each step of data generation.
+`checker.py` consists of a class which is responsible for checking data members at each step of data generation.

 ## Data Generation